What is an antegrade pyelogram?

 How do I get ready for an antegrade pyelogram?

-- Tell your healthcare provider if you are allergic to contrast dye or iodine.
+Tell your provider if you are allergic to contrast dye or iodine.

-- Tell your healthcare provider if you have had a bleeding disorder.
-Also tell your
+Tell your provider if you have had a bleeding disorder.
+Also tell your provider if

-provider if you are taking blood-thinning medicine (anticoagulant), aspirin, or other
+you are taking blood-thinning medicine (anticoagulant), aspirin, or other medicines

 have someone drive you home afterward.